Introduction

 Once on the admin machine we can upload it so that The Reliquary can distribute these wrapped secrets to your devices in the future.

-$ reliquary-ambry-upload 350d5c8b33dfb700 ambry.bundle ambry uploaded $
+Uploading our new ambry bundle to The Reliquary:$ reliquary-ambry-upload 350d5c8b33dfb700 ambry.bundle ambry uploaded $

 Important: We cannot read the wrapped ambry bundle as we do not have any of your KEKs.